FelipeFariasAlfaro/Hakaboost/TESTING.md

 ---

-**That’s it!** With the steps above, judges can install, configure, and validate the core value of HakaBoot.
+**That’s it!** With the steps above, judges can install, configure, and validate the core value of Hajaboost.